awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 Document doc = table.GetItem(101, config);
 ```

-When you retrieve an item using the document model API, you can access individual elements within the `Document` object is returned:
+When you retrieve an item using the document model API, you can access individual elements within the `Document` object is returned, as shown in the following example.

 **Example**